 Medium to bright indirect light year-round.
 Some direct morning sunlight is fine, but keep shaded from hot, direct midday sun.
 Insufficient light will cause growth to slow.

 Pineapples appreciates a humid environment.
-Homes can become extremely dry in winter; Mist often or use a cool-mist room humidifier few times a week for best results.
+Homes can become extremely dry in winter; use a cool-mist room humidifier, or mist often using filtered-water few times a week for best results.

 Prefers temperatures between (15-27°C).